microsoft/fluentui-react-native/CONTRIBUTING.md

 This section covers creating and adding a new component package to FluentUI React Native's monorepo.
 If you are instead working on an existing component and adding a native module, skip to the next two sections.

+Most components should use the compose framework as it offers the comprehensive set of patterns like tokens and slots, but if you're creating a simple component that doesn't require those patterns, there's a lighter pattern called stagedComponent.
+The stagedComponent pattern splits up the render function into two stages.
+Stage 1 handles building props and hook calls (best to separate the hook calls from the render tree since they rely on call order).
+Stage 2 returns the actual element tree, any conditional branching should happen here (Icon is a good example of using stagedCompoenent).

 1. Create a new directory in of these two locations, depending on your component:

    - `fluentui-react-native/packages/components/<new-component>`